avalojc/data-flow/1.server-data-flow/README.md

 **Fig. 3**: This is how we are coding the data in this exercise.
 We are using hard coded data so that we don't have to worry about creating a database and can focus exclusively on our routes.
 However, in part three we will implement Postgres.

-The following sections are a work in progress and will be added soon.

 Checkout part 2 to see how the client interacts with the server.

 And part 3 puts it all together and includes a database!